Who is in charge at your house?

 Happy kids are not the rulers

 I watched this happen with a friend of mine.
 He was frustrated with his preschooler who became cantankerous and belligerent at pre-school one day.
 It seems no matter what they tried, the behavior continued for days on end.
-It was embarrassing to get phone calls from the school about their child’s behavior.
+It was embarrassing to get phone calls from the school about his child’s behavior.
 The kid was four years old, for crying-out-loud, and he was already a problem!
 These parents were good people, well-educated, and wanted to do what was best for their child.
 They forgot that giving their best did not include giving up who’s in charge.

 “Well,” I said, “you guys are going to have to decide who is in charge in your house.”